 Click HERE to save recipe to Pinterest

-Over the years I’ve shared many mac and cheese recipes like twisted macaroni and cheese, stovetop creamy mac and cheese, and even macaroni and cheese flatbread.
+Over the years I’ve shared many mac and cheese recipes like twisted macaroni and cheese, stovetop creamy mac and cheese, slow cooker mac and cheese, and even macaroni and cheese flatbread.
 Oh, and mac and cheese in a mug for when you’re short on time.

 This particular version is one of the first recipes I posted back in 2009 and I called it Mr. Williams’ Mac & Cheese.
 Bob is well known for it.
 Every time we go to a gathering, everyone raves about it and asks for the recipe.